meatball133/crystal/concepts/strings/about.md

 [Unicode][unicode] is a standard for encoding, representing, and processing text in different writing systems.
 Unicode supports over 100,000 characters, including letters, punctuation, symbols, and emoji.

-That means that you can use emojis in your strings.
+Since Crystal uses unicode for strings, you can for example put emojis in strings.

 ```crystal
 "Hello 🌍"